kiat/JavaProjectTemplate/README.md

 http://findbugs.sourceforge.net/manual/eclipse.html

+SpotBugs https://spotbugs.github.io/ is the spiritual successor of FindBugs.

 # Run Checkstyle

 CheckStyle code styling configuration files are in config/ directory.
 Maven checkstyle plugin is set to use google code style.